 Irish Americans brought the tradition of celebrating St. Patrick’s Day to the United States as early as the 1600s.
 Historically, the holiday was a celebration for Irish people to feast and have a day of prayer and rest.
 Today, the holiday is celebrated all over the world as a way for those who have Irish ancestry to celebrate their heritage.
 Celebrations consist of parties, parades, feasts, and leprechaun hunts.

-If you’d like to give your students a background on St. Patrick’s Day, here are a few links with some great information you can share:
+If you’d like to give your students a background on St. Patrick’s Day, try this high-interest, non-fiction passage: St. Patrick’s Close Reading and Comprehension Questions.

 St. Patrick’s Day science Activities

 There are so many fun ways you can celebrate St. Patrick’s Day by conducting science experiments and short activities.
 These are a few that my students have loved over the years and I make sure to leave time in my lesson plans for them every March!

 Dissolving Lucky Charm Marshmallows

 Everyone loves the marshmallows in Lucky Charms cereal, or at least most people I know do.
 The marshmallows are usually the first pieces to be picked out or eaten from a box of Lucky Charms, so be sure to keep them under lock and key until you’re ready to do this experiment!

 This St. Patrick’s Day experiment encourages students to test 3 different liquids to see which one will dissolve the marshmallow the fastest.
 This is a great, open-ended experiment because you can give the students free choice over what liquids they test.